 A colonial Spanish American administrative building representing the municipal and judicial institutions of the cabildo and audiencia. © CS Media.

 Before the major Bourbon reforms, Spanish America was governed through a layered system.
 Royal authority passed through territorial administration and courts.
-It also depended on municipal government and ecclesiastical power.
+The imperial order depended in turn on municipal government and ecclesiastical power.
 Its most visible American offices were the viceroyalties, audiencias, and cabildos.
 Viceroyalties represented the king over vast regions.
-Audiencias enforced royal justice and monitored officials, while cabildos governed towns and cities.
+Audiencias enforced royal justice and monitored officials, and cabildos governed towns and cities.
 All authority culminated in the Spanish monarch, and effective rule depended on negotiated obedience inside overlapping institutions.

 Before the late eighteenth century, Spain ruled its American dominions through layered offices and corporate bodies rather than a uniform modern bureaucracy.
 Legal procedure wrapped the whole system.
 Colonial administration often moved slowly, and slowness had a political use.
 The Crown used delay and institutional rivalry to keep distant officials from becoming too independent.

-This structure helps explain why the Bourbon reforms later seemed necessary to royal reformers.
+This older institutional order helps explain why the Bourbon reforms later seemed necessary to royal reformers.
 By the 1760s and 1770s, Bourbon ministers wanted an empire that yielded more revenue and defended itself more effectively.
-They also wanted colonial officials to obey Madrid more directly.
+Bourbon policy sought more direct obedience from colonial officials.
 Their reforms worked on an older system whose main institutions had already governed Spanish America for more than two centuries.

 Why Spain needed layered colonial administration

 Spanish rule in America began with conquest, then required durable government.
 The monarchy had to turn conquered territories into dominions that could produce revenue and obey royal law.
-It also had to make them defensible.
-That meant restraining conquistadors while negotiating with local elites and managing Indigenous labor across an ocean.
+The Crown had to make those dominions defensible.
+The task meant restraining conquistadors, negotiating with local elites, and managing Indigenous labor across an ocean.
 Communication with Spain took months, and geography within the Americas made direct supervision difficult.

 For that reason, the Crown built a layered system.
 Officials in America were expected to obey royal law and report on one another.
-Each branch of government had channels through which its officers could defend their authority or complain about others.
-When they disagreed, the dispute could be sent upward to a higher office, ultimately to the king and the Council of the Indies.
+Each branch of government had channels through which its officers could defend their authority and file complaints against other officials.
+When officials disagreed, the dispute could be sent upward to a higher office, ultimately to the king and the Council of the Indies.

-This structure produced friction.
-A governor might clash with an audiencia, a city council might resist a royal official, or a viceroy might discover that distant provinces obeyed him only partially.
-That friction served a political function: divided authority helped the Crown prevent the emergence of a hereditary colonial nobility or a provincial ruler strong enough to ignore Madrid.
+Institutional overlap produced friction.
+A governor might clash with an audiencia, or a city council might resist a royal official.
+A viceroy might discover that distant provinces obeyed him only partially.
+Divided authority helped the Crown prevent the emergence of a hereditary colonial nobility or a provincial ruler strong enough to ignore Madrid.

 The Crown, the Council of the Indies, and the Casa de Contratación

 The highest authority was the king of Spain.
 American affairs required specialized institutions in the peninsula.
 The most important was the Council of the Indies, created in the sixteenth century as the central body for governing the American dominions.
-It prepared legislation and advised the monarch.
-It also reviewed major administrative actions and acted as a high court for appeals from colonial tribunals.
+The council prepared legislation, advised the monarch, reviewed major administrative actions, and acted as a high court for appeals from colonial tribunals.

 The Casa de Contratación had a different purpose.
 Established in Seville in 1503, it supervised the commercial and maritime machinery of empire.
 Its work connected shipping and customs revenue to the technical knowledge required for Atlantic navigation.
-In the sixteenth century, this made it a central instrument of imperial control because political authority and commercial regulation were closely connected.
+In the sixteenth century, the Casa became a central instrument of imperial control because political authority and commercial regulation were closely connected.

 Royal law tied these institutions together.
-The Laws of the Indies were a body of royal legislation for Spain’s overseas dominions, culminating in the Recopilación de las leyes de los reinos de Indias of 1680.
+The Laws of the Indies were a body of royal legislation for Spain’s overseas dominions.
+The 1680 Recopilación de las leyes de los reinos de Indias gathered much of that legal tradition.
 The legal system adapted Castilian institutions to American conditions.
-It presented administration as a matter of justice and religion.
-It also tied royal government to urban institutions.
+It presented administration as a matter of justice and religion and tied royal government to urban institutions.

 Viceroyalties as royal power in America

 The viceroyalty was the highest territorial unit of Spanish America.
 A viceroy was the king’s representative, and his office concentrated the main forms of royal authority in one figure.
-In principle, he embodied royal power in America.
-In practice, his authority depended on local institutions and subordinate officials.
-It also depended on cooperation from distant provinces.
+In principle, the viceroy embodied royal power in America.
+In practice, viceregal authority depended on local institutions, subordinate officials, and cooperation from distant provinces.

 The early core viceroyalties were New Spain and Peru.
 New Spain was established in 1535, with Mexico City as its political center.
-It governed a large northern and Caribbean sphere.
+The viceroyalty governed a large northern and Caribbean sphere.
 Peru was created in the 1540s after the conquest of the Inca Empire, with Lima as its capital.
-It initially covered most Spanish-controlled South America outside parts of the Venezuelan coast.
+At first, Peru covered most Spanish-controlled South America outside parts of the Venezuelan coast.

 Even the early viceroyalties were too large to be ruled as simple provinces.
-The viceroy of New Spain had great formal authority, while governors and audiencias in subordinate areas could operate with considerable independence.
+The viceroy of New Spain had great formal authority, but governors and audiencias in subordinate areas could operate with considerable independence.
 The viceroy of Peru faced similar problems created by distance and terrain.
 Regional power made those problems harder.
-Thus, the viceroyalty gave Spanish America a royal center while leaving other authorities with real autonomy.
+Thus, the viceroyalty gave Spanish America a royal center but left other authorities with real autonomy.

 Audiencias as courts, councils, and checks

 The audiencia was one of the most important institutions in Spanish America because it joined law to administration.
-It was a high court.
-It also advised executive officials and heard complaints against them.
+The audiencia was a high court.
+The tribunal advised executive officials and heard complaints against them.
 Its judges, known as oidores, usually served longer than viceroys.
-That gave the institution continuity across changes in government.
+Long judicial tenure gave the institution continuity across changes in government.

 The primary function of an audiencia was judicial.
 It heard major cases and received appeals, representing royal justice in a society where legal procedure was central to political life.
 Appeals in major disputes could move from an American audiencia to the Council of the Indies in Madrid, which kept the highest legal authority tied to the metropolitan monarchy.

-Audiencias also worked as checks on executive officials.
-They could hear complaints against viceroys and captains general.
-In some circumstances, they could assume viceregal authority when a viceroy was absent or incapacitated.
-Because their authority came from the Crown, they functioned as instruments of royal supervision as well as courts.
+Audiencias worked as checks on executive officials.
+The courts could hear complaints against viceroys and captains general.
+In some circumstances, an audiencia could assume viceregal authority when a viceroy was absent or incapacitated.
+Because their authority came from the Crown, audiencias functioned as instruments of royal supervision as well as courts.

-This made the audiencia a stabilizing institution.
-A viceroy might arrive with new instructions and leave after a limited term, while judges and legal routines remained.
+The audiencia was therefore a stabilizing institution.
+A viceroy might arrive with new instructions and leave after a limited term, yet judges and legal routines remained.
 The court could preserve administrative memory and give local elites a formal channel for petitions and complaints.
 For that reason, Spanish colonial government often looked legalistic: conflict was supposed to move through recognized procedures.

 Captaincies general, governors, and frontier rule

-Spanish America also relied on territorial forms below or alongside the viceroyalty.
+Spanish America relied on territorial forms below or alongside the viceroyalty as well.
 Many regions were governed through captaincies general or other provincial jurisdictions.
-These arrangements mattered most where frontier warfare or foreign attack made ordinary supervision weak.
+Captaincies general and provincial jurisdictions responded to situations in which frontier warfare or foreign attack made ordinary supervision weak.
 Distance from the viceregal capital could have the same effect.

 A captaincy general was formally part of a viceroyalty, and its governor could become almost a viceroy in practice.
 Military responsibility and distance from the viceregal capital gave captains general a direct relationship with the king and the Council of the Indies.
-This was especially important in places where defense outweighed ordinary civil administration.
+That direct channel carried more weight in places where defense outweighed ordinary civil administration.

-This pattern appeared in Santo Domingo and Guatemala.
-It also shaped Chile, Venezuela, and Cuba in different periods.
+The captaincy-general pattern appeared in Santo Domingo and Guatemala.
+The model shaped Chile, Venezuela, and Cuba in different periods.
 The specific borders and powers changed over time.
 The principle was consistent: when ordinary supervision was weak, the Crown strengthened local military authority.

-This arrangement shows why Spanish America had a flexible administrative pyramid rather than a neat one.
-A captain general might be subordinate to a viceroy while also appealing directly to Madrid and presiding over a regional audiencia.
+Spanish America had a flexible administrative pyramid rather than a neat one.
+A captain general might be subordinate to a viceroy and still appeal directly to Madrid while presiding over a regional audiencia.
 Military command gave him room to limit viceregal control.
 The result was a conflict-prone system in which military geography shaped political authority.

 Cabildos and municipal power